onflow/cadence/docs/language.md

 }
 ```

-### Interface Type

-Interfaces are types.
+### Interfaces in Types

+Interfaces can be used in types: The type `{I}` is the type of all objects
+that implement the interfaace `I`.

+This is called a [restricted type](#restricted-types):
-Values implementing an interface can be used as initial values
+Only the functionality (members and functions) of the interface can be used
-for constants and variables that have the interface as their type.
+when accessing a value of such a type.

 ```cadence,file=interface-type.cdc
 // Declare an interface named `Shape`.